The Centre (Saskatoon): Precursors

 The Centre was created by the merging of two established shopping centres:

 County Fair Plaza and Circle Park Mall

 Centre West first opened in May 1970 as County Fair Plaza.
-It was not a true shopping mall, but a collection of two major stores - a Zellers department store (which opened on May 28, 1970) and Canada Safeway grocery store (opening date July 14, 1970) - that were joined, along with a few smaller shops accessed via a short corridor, including a Pinder's Drug Store (later Shopper's Drug Mart) location and a bank.
+It was not a true shopping mall, but a collection of two major stores - a Zellers department store (which opened on May 28, 1970) and Canada Safeway grocery store (opening date July 14, 1970) - that were joined, along with a few smaller shops accessed via a short corridor, including a Pinder's Drug Store (later Shopper's Drug Mart) location and Toronto-Dominion Bank.
 In 1985-1986 the mall underwent a significant expansion to become a major enclosed shopping centre, with Canadian Tire relocating from Market Mall to become an anchor tenant (that store would close in early 2003 and relocate to Preston Crossing) and a food court, plus an underground parkade.
 The expanded mall was rebranded Circle Park Mall.